orweinberger/elasticsearch-blockchain/README.md

 This node script queries your bitcoin-core client via RPC and inserts data into an elasticsearch index.

+### Prerequisites

+1. A fully synced bitcoin-core client.
+2. A running ElasticSearch node
+Note that the Elasticsearch index size is ~120GB when the process completes.

 ### How does it work?

 1. `getLastHeight()` will check if an index named `blocks` already exists in your elasticsearch instance.